HcwXd/Interactive-Lab-Hub/Final Project/README.md

 In the process of the final project, we learned to integrate what we have learned in the previous labs and made something that we think can be valuable and useful for people.

-The display technique we learned in lab 2 help us program the user interface of the status board.
-In lab 4, we also learned about leveraging cardboard to increase the device's usability and make it more enjoyable to use, which also contributed to the status board's final design.
+The display technique we learned in lab 2 help us program the user interface of the status dashboard.
+In lab 4, we also learned about leveraging cardboard to increase the device's usability and make it more enjoyable to use, which also contributed to the status dashboard's final design.
 As we have mentioned above, in lab 5 we learned about how to use services like Teachable Machine to support Computer Vision functions like image recognition and classification, which enables us to add the features to translate facial impressions to emojis.
 Last but not least, in lab 6 we learned about MQTT and how to send and sync states between different devices.
-By adopting a similar structure, we make the status board able to connect to multiple devices, and therefore, multiple people.
+By adopting a similar structure, we make the status dashboard able to connect to multiple devices, and therefore, multiple people.